What is Gel Wax?

 We suggest a stiff zinc or paper core wick for the gel wax such as our TCR series wick.
 Use the size above the one you would normally use to compensate for the gel waxes slow-burning properties.
 We recommend to prime the wick with gel wax as this wax tends to be poured at a higher temperature than paraffin wax.

-How much fragrance should I add with Gel Wax?
+How much fragrance should I add to Gel Wax?

 Our wax will hold up to 6% fragrance oil.
 Please note, not all scents are suitable.
 The scents recommended for this wax are called 'non-polar' and have a flashpoint in excess of 77°C. Not using the right scent for gel wax can be hazardous.
 Unscented Gel wax has a burn pool temperature of 130°C, this is well below the general flashpoint of 227°C. However, adding fragrance lowers the flashpoint of the wax, potentially low enough to cause the wax to ignite, so avoid these fragrances, and be sure to test your gel wax candles in a safe controlled environment.